BjoernBoss/arger/README.md

 To further perform checking, the parser runs all defined `arger::Constraints`, which apply.
 I.e., if they are defined for the root, an `Option`, or a given `Endpoint`, they will be executed, if the given path was chosen or `Option` provided.
 These can check the `arger::Parsed` structure, to validate further inter-dependent requirements, which cannot be encoded in the configuration itself.

+### Linking of Objects

+By default, objects (such as information or flags/options) are accessible by the configuration or groups, in which they are defined, and their children.
+To further restrict where information is shown, or flags/options are available, they can be linked together.
+For this, a reference group `arger::Ref` can be created.
+Groups/flags/options/information can then be added to the group.
+And every other object, can then link to the group, thereby restricting/enabling the object to the given objects.

+Important: Options/information/flags can only be linked to groups it has been defined in or nested.
+If an information should be shown in various places, for example, simply define it in the root configuration, and link it to the specific places.

 ## Configuration Options

 There exist a set of configuration options, which can be applied to any of the conditionally configurable objects, provided they are meant for it (checked by the `arger::IsConfig` concept).